babakfp/mdx-svelte/README.md

 ## Contributions

-Feel welcome to open issues and PRs, fix things related to type safety and documentation, jsDoc comments, and more.
-It's OK to make mistakes and not to know everything.
+Feel welcome to open issues and PRs, and fix things related to type safety, documentation, jsDoc comments, etc. It's OK to make mistakes and not to know everything.

 ## Todo